 The Resurrection of Our Lord Jesus Christ gives us salvation and eternal joy.
 But it is always beyond our human ability to "understand."

-On the 14th we read the story of Christ's encounter with two apostles on the road to Emmaus (Luke 24: 12-35).
+During these days we read the story of Christ's encounter with two apostles on the road to Emmaus (Luke 24: 12-35).
 These two apostles, who knew Him and are actually in His presence, not only don't recognize Him, but are sure that His death meant the end of all their hopes.

 So Jesus must ask them, "Was it not necessary that the Christ should suffer these things and enter into His glory?"
 He even calls them "foolish" and "slow of heart to believe all that the prophets have spoken."
 God's plan was laid out in the Old Testament prophecies, yet even the apostles do not immediately see its fulfillment in Jesus Christ.
 Once these two who meet Him on the road see Him break bread, they come to understand.